chroma-space/cybersphere/_posts/projects/2015-04-08-of-the-spheres-markdown.md

 ![](/assets/images/015byzantium/oracle-entry.jpg)

 These "oracles" were to be voiced by the golden bird in the tree in front of FACT.
-Conceived by Kate Genevieve, designed by Will Scobie, with metal work by Piers Mason & Paul Hayes creating the bird's magical innards & installing it in the tree.
+Conceived and recorded by Kate Genevieve, designed by Will Scobie, with metal work by Piers Mason & Paul Hayes creating the bird's magical innards & installing it in the tree.

 ![](/assets/images/015byzantium/installing-bird.jpg)